Settings and Functions I First Mastered When Starting to Use Claude Code

 Principles to know before writing CLAUDE.md

-The longer your CLAUDE.md becomes, the more tokens are consumed each time, and it may reduce overall inference accuracy.
+The longer your CLAUDE.md gets, the more tokens are consumed each time, and the overall inference accuracy may decrease.

-+ What to write: Your work style, what you don't want done, rules used across projects
++ What to write: Your working style, what not to do, rules used across projects

-- What not to write: Code style, things controlled by settings.json, overly long background explanations
+- What not to write: Code style, things controllable in settings.json, excessively long background explanations

 First, let's create rules common to all projects.